hsarfraz/finncrime-textbook-notes/case study.md

 <ins> CTR vs 8300 Form </ins>

 The CTR form is used by banks for reporting any cash withdrawls or deposits over $10,000 in their system.
-A 8300 form is used by businesses to report any payments they receive which are over $10,000.
+A 8300 form is used by businesses to report any cash payments they receive which are over $10,000.

 ---